-Court to rule if law wrongly barred Berlusconi from office
+Court vacates Berlusconi’s human rights case at his request

+MILAN (AP) - The European Court of Human Rights on Tuesday vacated former Italian Premier Silvio Berlusconi’s case against a law that barred him from public office following a tax fraud conviction, at Berlusconi’s request.

+The court in Strasbourg, France, said that Berlusconi requested that the case be struck last July, after an Italian court ruled that the three-time former premier was again eligible for public office.
+It concluded that there were “no special circumstances relating to respect for human rights,” which would require it to continue the case.

-MILAN (AP) - Former Italian Premier Silvio Berlusconi is getting a long-awaited legal response to the question of whether his human rights were violated when his political career was sidelined by a tax fraud conviction.
+Berlusconi had petitioned the human rights court in Strasbourg, France in 2013, arguing that his human rights were violated when his political career was sidelined by a 2012 tax fraud conviction.

-The European Court of Human Rights in Strasbourg, France, rules Tuesday on Berlusconi’s case that dates back to his 2012 tax fraud conviction and four-year prison sentence, which came nearly a year after he stepped down as premier.

-Berlusconi, now 82, is contesting an Italian law that makes anyone sentenced to more than two years ineligible for public office for six years, which forced him to give up his Senate seat.
+Berlusconi, who had stepped down from his third term as premier nearly a year before the conviction, was sentenced to four years in prison and an Italian law makes anyone sentenced to more than two years ineligible for public office for six years.
+As a result, he was forced to give up his Senate seat.
+Berlusconi, now 82, did public service in lieu of jail time.

-The court’s decision won’t have much practical effect.
-An Italian court ruled earlier this year that the three-time former premier was again eligible for office due to good conduct.
+Any court decision would have had no practical effect, as a court in Milan ruled earlier this year that the three-time former premier was again eligible for office due to good conduct.

 Copyright © 2018 The Washington Times, LLC.